jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Dependencies And Decisions

 - D3
+- 2026-09-11: step 1 executed by owner direction (tag created by the owner, push delegated); step 2 verified by T2 after G1 completed.

 ##### Implementation Plan

-Plan Status: draft
+Plan Status: accepted
-Plan Acceptance: none
-Implementation Authorization: none
-Superseded Plan Artifacts: none
+Plan Acceptance: 2026-09-11, owner approved the `NewHope` tag name and the `RELEASE.local` pin in session Implementation Authorization: 2026-09-11 (owner created the tag; tag push and T2 delegated) Superseded Plan Artifacts: none

 1. Present the one-line `git tag -a NewHope 4d85e7f` and